FilecoinFoundationWeb/filecoin-foundation/src/content/events/the-filecoin-penthouse-davos-2025.md

 ---
 title: The Filecoin Penthouse | Davos 2025
 description: Your destination for high-level connections and conversations.
   Explore the latest in Web3 and decentralization.
-Open daily 9am - 5pm at
+Open daily 9am - 5pm.
+Request
-  Promenade 95.
+  an invitation from marketing@fil.org
 created-on: 2024-11-19T17:29:00.000Z
 updated-on: 2024-11-19T17:29:00.000Z
 published-on: 2024-11-19T17:29:00.000Z